jangid/jangid.github.io/_posts/2016-02-06-karamchand-and-byomkesh-bakshi-were-the-best-detectives.markdown

 ---
-title: Karamchand and Byomkesh Bakshi were the Best Detectives
+title: "Karamchand and Byomkesh Bakshi were the Best Detectives"
 layout: post
 date: 2016-02-06 11:53:00 +05:30
 tags: series detective